English Wines at Tate Galleries

 I think it’s particularly good that the Henners is served by the glass at Tate Modern and have also spotted a fabulous sounding cocktail – the Night Flowering consisting of Coates and Seeley Blanc de Blanc, jasmine and elderflower on their list.
 So I think the least supporters of English wine can do is head down to Tate Modern and check these out – it’s our duty!

-We at English Wine Lovers are already big fans of Astley wines, and in fact have plans to head back there before the week is out.
+We at Wine Cellar Door are already big fans of wines from Astley Vineyard in Worcestershire, and in fact have plans to head back there before the week is out.
 Unfortunately none of the other vineyards represented at the Tate is open to the public, so it won’t be easy for us to visit them for you, but we’ll do our best and when we do, we’ll report straight back.

 Update November 2013: The Rex Whistler Restaurant at Tate Britain has now re-opened after extensive refurbishment.
 The new wine list includes Gusborne Blanc de Blancs 2009 by the glass and the bottle, Herbert Hall Brut 2009 by the bottle and just one still white: Gusborne’s Chardonnay ‘Guinevere’ 2011 by the bottle.